Making an API call

 Using basic authentication

 If the URL requires basic authentication, Braze can generate a basic authentication credential for you to use in your API call.
-You can manage existing basic authentication credentials and add new ones in the Connected Content tab of Manage Settings.
+You can manage existing basic authentication credentials and add new ones from Settings > Connected Content.

 To add a new credential, click Add Credential.
 Give your credential a name and enter the username and password.